 Budgeting helps you to understand where your money is coming from and where it’s spent.
 In doing so, you can anticipate the amount of money you will have after a specific period, such as a week or month.
 Also, understanding your financial situation allows you to know what you can afford and what you can’t.
 You can plan effectively about investment and buying opportunities and even make some great plans to lower or consolidate your debt.

 Without a budget, you are likely to buy anything or go out to eat without giving it a second thought.
 In doing so, you might run out of money as a result of your overspending.
 In fact, you might be left with unpaid bills.
 However, you can avoid unnecessary spending by coming up with a budget and tracking it often.
 You will be able to determine priorities regarding your spending when you know where you stand in regard to your remaining expenses.
 Also, a budget will allow you to spend wisely without using money that should be earmarked for other financial goals.

 5. Enables you to save

 By creating a budget, you can plan your financial future and determine the amount of money you can save comfortably.
 People who don’t work with a budget may use all of their money on bills and unnecessary spending, without a plan to set some aside each week or month.
 Such individuals do not save anything even after years of working or being in business.
-Then, when a financial surprise comes up, they may have to look for emergency loans to help them resolve their need.
+Then, when a financial surprise comes up, they may have to look for emergency loans or credit cards to help them resolve their need.
 However, that can be avoided by creating a personal budget and sticking to it.
 Regardless of how much income you make on a weekly or monthly basis, you can surely save part of it.
 Even if it’s only $20/month, your budget will allow you to determine the amount of money you can allocate to your savings.
 There are also plenty of ways to save money you may not have considered.
 Do some research, make an action plan, and you will be successful!

 Check Your Loan Rates